Who is Homebirth Australia?

 Homebirth Australia Committee 2012

-Sonja MacGregor is HBA’s Coordinator and leads us with enormous passion, a strong will, lots of love and respect, and good humour.
+Sonja MacGregor is HBA’s Treasurer and leads us with enormous passion, a strong will, lots of love and respect, and good humour.

 Sonja has been a midwife since 2001.
 Much of this time has been spent within a hospital environment, rotating through all aspects of midwifery care, the birth centre and undertaking preparation for childbirth & parenting classes.
 She started attending regular homebirths in 2006, as well as working within a caseload midwifery model of care in the hospital.
 Her philosophy is that pregnancy & birth are normal life events, & that giving birth is an integral part of a woman’s life.
 It is every woman’s right to choose her carers, & where & with whom she gives birth.